tmcclintock/BetterViolinPlots/README.md

 This package allows for violin plots of any and all of:

 - analytic distributions
-- sample/point estimates
 - KDE estimates from samples
-- histogram representations
+- box plots
 - single or double sided violin plots

-In contrast, in traditional packages like `matplotlib` or `seaborn` you will find a single version.
+Packages like `matplotlib` or `seaborn` are limited in that they do not have all of these options.

 ## Installation